gregoil/rotest/docs/advanced/blocks.rst

 * Declaring outputs - see TestBlock's ``outputs`` above.

-* Setting initial data to the test flow - you can set initial data to the components of flows by writing:
+* Setting initial data to the test - you can set initial data to the component and its sub-components by writing:

   .. code-block:: python